ChrisWhealy/rust_sha256/README.md

 The first step has been taken here and the command line arguments are fetched by calling WASI's `args_sizes_get`.
 However, this now means that the program can no longer be compiled for a default target such as `x86_64-apple-darwin`.
-Now, it can only ever be compiled for the `wasip1` target.
+It is now completely dependent on WASI, so it can only ever be compiled for the `wasm32-wasip1` target.

 ## Build